Sweet Potato Pie With Pecan Crust

 - 8 tablespoons (1 stick) unsalted butter, very cold and cut into cubes

-- 2 ounces (2 tbsp) ice water
+- 2 ounces (2 tbsp) ice water, plus more if needed

-For the Sweet Potato Filling:
+For the Sweet Potato Pie Filling

 - 2 tablespoons melted unsalted butter